Melissa graduated from NC State University with a Bachelor's Degree in geology in 2015 and currently works as a lab technician.

 Farming may be the most damaging human practice in the rainforest, as cattle ranchers clear out the trees and plant pasture grass for their cows, which allows the soil to erode and makes it harder to reestablish indigenous plant life.
 Slash and burn practices used by subsistence farmers devastate not only the plants, but the animals that live in the rainforests, and can create forest fires that spread as far as the trees will take them.
 The charred plant material left behind can impact the land years down the line, and can end up all the way in the ocean, harming marine life, as seen in Brazil's Atlantic Forest.
 Even though slash and burn agriculture was banned in the area over 40 years ago, the effects are still being felt in the environment.

-Currently, in 2019, the Amazon is burning due to wildfires caused by rapid deforestation making the climate drier.
-Brazil’s President unfortunately is ignoring these reports, believing that the fires are being staged by his political opponents.
+In 2019, much of the Amazon rainforest began burning due to wildfires caused by rapid deforestation making the climate drier.
+Brazil’s President unfortunately chose to ignore these reports, believing that the fires were being staged by his political opponents to discredit him.

 - “Climate, Weather, and Their Influences on Geology.”
 Exploring Geology, by Stephen J. Reynolds et al., McGraw-Hill Education, 2019, pp. 378–379